 Step 1: Vacuum

 We recommend vacuuming your pillow before washing it.
-This will help remove any dust, dirt, or dander that has collected on your pillow.
+This will help target and remove any dust, dead skin cells, or dust mites that may have collected on the pillow fabric.
 To vacuum your pillow, take the upholstery attachment of your vacuum and run it over both sides of your pillow several times.
 Even if you do not throw your pillow into the washing machine regularly, vacuuming it often will help keep it feeling and looking fresh.

 Step 2: Spot Treat Pillows

 Depending on the type of stain, you could use soap and water or a dedicated stain remover.
-Soap and water work great for general stains, like dirt and grime.
-Whereas a stronger stain remover can help remove tougher stains, like blood, sweat, or vomit.
+Soap and water work great for general stains like dirt and grime, while a stronger stain remover will help remove tougher stains, like blood, sweat, or vomit.